 HO-1: Limited coverage policy

-This “bare bones” policy covers you against the first 10 disasters.
-It’s no longer available in most states.
+This basic policy covers you against 10 disasters.
+An HO-1 policy may not be available in many states.

 HO-2: Basic policy

 An HO-2 policy is a broad policy that provides dwelling protection for 16 disasters.
 An HO-2 policy is also available for mobile homes.

 HO-3: The most popular policy